 Stepping into the hallway, he turned right, and casually began making his way towards the old metal desk that was situated against the concrete wall at the end of the corridor.
 The front of the reception station faced the elevator doors, and behind the desk were double wooden threshold doors that led into the catacombs of the basement.

 Visitors to the security area were required to check in with the guard on duty and sign an activity log stating the reason for their visit.
 Other than the doctors who were assigned to the area, paramedics, orderlies specifically assigned for delivery, and security staff, absolutely no one was allowed beyond the double doors.
-If reports from the lab or any other department of the hospital were delivered, the sealed envelopes were placed in the plastic bin on the desk and delivered to the doctors by security staff.
+If reports from the lab, or any other department of the hospital were delivered, the sealed envelopes were placed in the plastic bin on the desk and delivered to the doctors by security staff.
 Rarely did he receive any incoming documents on the night shift.
 Lab technicians that performed the testing required by the doctors in his area usually clocked out by six.

 Carlo sighed heavily as he slowly approached the desk where he would be posted overnight.
 The clicking of his heels against the tiled floor echoed off the acoustical stone walls, confirming how utterly alone and secluded he would be for the next eight hours.
 Visitors to the area after midnight was unusual, unless a new arrival was brought in.
 Even then, the visit would only last long enough for the orderly to wheel them into the holding area where they’d be held until the next doctor reported for duty, and then back upstairs the orderly would go with his or her empty stretcher.

-Generally, he didn’t mind the silence and absence of visitors while working nights because it gave him the opportunity to study and prepare for his finals, which were coming up in a couple of weeks.
+He didn’t mind the silence and absence of visitors while working nights because it gave him the opportunity to study and prepare for his finals, which were coming up in a couple of weeks.
 Receiving the same level of quietness and solitude was a rarity at home.
 Between his wife wanting to talk and tell him about the events of her day and the kids running around playing and being noisy, it was practically a waste of time to even open a book or turn on his computer.
 But tonight he was pissed because he’d been called in to work on his night off to cover for that slacker dimwit, Morris Crews.
 He couldn’t understand why management kept the guy on the payroll since he missed more hours than he put in.
-He figured it must be because it wasn’t easy finding a person who was willing to work there, especially at night, and the company probably thought it beneficial to hang on to what employees they did have, even if one of them happened to be about as worthless as a tin penny.
+He figured it must be because it wasn’t easy finding a person who was willing to work there, especially at night, and the company probably thought it beneficial to hang on to what employees they had, even if one of them was about as worthless as a tin penny.

 “Evening, Mac,” he said, greeting the elderly gentleman who had worked the four to twelve shift.
 “How’s it going?”